 An overview of the current and future housing needs and challenges in the San Joaquin Valley from the Local Government Commission.

 The San Joaquin Valley Health Fund aims to make the San Joaquin Valley a healthier place to live, work and prosper by strengthening the capacity of communities and organizations to advance program, policy and systems change efforts to promote community health.
-Learn about the San Joaquin Valley Health Fund and meet three grantee partners who are doing great work in the Valley – including the Environmental Justice Project!
+Learn about the San Joaquin Valley Health Fund and meet three grantee partners who are doing great work in the Valley – including the Environmental Justice Program!